Soldier reflects on service, Veterans Day as fourth-generation service member

 |0

-This work, Soldier reflects on service, Veterans Day as fourth-generation service member [Image 3 of 3], by SGT Alexander Chatoff, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldier reflects on service, Veterans Day as fourth-generation service member, by SGT Alexander Chatoff, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.